JibrilOs/LoginComponent/README.md

 # Getting started with a login app with firebase
 This a login app that takes a name input,password, and email which uses firebase OAuth to a create user and compare the password and email.Still in working Progress

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.